Teacher tip: Break down essay assignments with this 4-step process

 Maybe your child isn’t struggling with the question, but with the text the assignment is based on.
 (Or it may be both.)

 Encourage your child to re-read the story.
 Sometimes even the best readers need to go back and read things a second time.
-Also, have her jot down quick details about the main elements like characters and plot to give an overall understanding of the story.
+Also, have your child jot down quick details about the main elements like characters and plot to give an overall understanding of the story.

-You can also ask her to talk with you about the story details.
-This helps to make sure she’s focusing on information that’s crucial to answering the question.
+You can also talk together about the story details.
+This helps to make sure your child is focusing on information that’s crucial to answering the question.

 With a multi-part question, just focus on one part at a time.
 Using the example above, the first question asks about the conflict in the story.
-As your child re-reads the story, have her underline any examples of conflict.
-She should take down notes about the conflict too.
+As your child re-reads the story, have them underline any examples of conflict.
+They should take down notes about the conflict too.

 Your child can continue like this with each part of the essay question.
 The point is to tackle one part at a time and break down the information.
 This method will also help reveal which part is the most confusing or problematic for her.